 I draw to make sense of things.For years, I've used simple sketches to slow conversations down and make complex ideas easier to see.
 These aren't diagrams meant to impress anyone.
 They are just hand-drawn images that help people notice what's actually happening beneath the surface.A sketch can hold tension without resolving it.
 It can surface trade-offs, contradictions, and questions we usually rush past.
 In that way, drawing becomes a way of listening... and a way of thinking out loud.

-This way of thinking shows up in a few places.I write articles and draw sketches that explore how people make decisions, especially around meaningful living, behavior change, and the quiet stories that shape our lives.
-I teach and facilitate conversations for financial professionals who want to move beyond tactics and into work that actually helps people live better lives.
-And I spend a lot of time listening - trying to understand what gets in the way of doing what matters.Sometimes this work looks like an article.
+This way of thinking shows up in a few places.I work directly with clients as a financial life planner, helping them figure out what their money is actually for before worrying about the spreadsheets.
+I write articles and draw sketches that explore how people make decisions, especially around meaningful living, behavior change, and the quiet stories that shape our lives.
+I make a weekly video where those same ideas come to life a little differently.Sometimes this work looks like an article.

-Sometimes it looks like a sketch during a presentation.
+Sometimes it looks like a sketch on a whiteboard.

 Sometimes it looks like a pause in a conversation where something finally clicks.If you're curious, there are a few ways to explore further.